-Female reproductive organs are divided into internal and external genitals.
-The internal female reproductive organs are composed of the ovary, the fallopian tubes (tube), the womb (uterus) and the vagina.
-The external female genitals in their entirety are referred to as the vulva.
-They consist of the clitoris, the vulvar vestibule, the vulvar vestibule glands, the labia minora and the labia majora.
-Since the actual fertilization takes place in the uterus, it is also part of the genitals, even if the uterus is not visible from the outside.
-The female breast, however, is classified as a secondary genital.
+Female reproductive organs are divided into internal and external genital organs.
+The internal female reproductive organs are composed of the ovary, the fallopian tube, the womb (uterus), and the vagina.
+The external female genitals are referred to as the vulva.
+The external genitalia consists of the clitoris, the vulvar vestibule, the vulvar vestibule glands, the labia minora, and the labia majora.
+The uterus is also classified as a part of the genitals, even if it is not visible from the outside.
+The female breasts, however, are classified as a secondary genital.

-The follicle formation is located in the ovaries, which are the female gonads.
-The ovary is reminiscent of the shape and size of a plum and contains already at birth the full amount of lifelong available oocytes.
+The follicle formation takes place in the ovaries – the female gonads.
+The ovary is reminiscent of the shape and size of a plum and at birth already contains the full amount of lifelong available oocytes.
 That is about 200,000 immature oocytes per ovary.

-During the reproductive period about 400 to 500 oocytes mature influenced by hormones.
-After the ovulation the oocytes can be fertilized.
-In their mature state the tubes are each about 4 cm long, 2 cm wide and 1 cm thick.
-During menopause the size is constantly changing until it reaches its final size, comparable to an almond.
+During the reproductive period throughout the lifetime of any female, about 400–500 oocytes mature influenced by hormones.
+After ovulation, the oocytes can be fertilized.
+In their mature state, the fallopian tubes are each about 4 cm long, 2 cm wide, and 1 cm thick.
+During menopause, the size is constantly changing until it reaches its final size which is comparable to an almond.
 The ovaries are located in the inner pelvis walls on the right and left side of the lesser pelvis.

 The follicle maturation

 The first day of the menstrual bleeding is always classified as the beginning of a new cycle.
 Nevertheless, it is an ongoing process with flowing transitions.
-Follicles are so-called vesicles.
-They encase each oocyte.
+Follicles (vesicles) encase each oocyte.
 This first phase of follicle maturation is described as the previous cycle.
 In the second half of the cycle, more follicles develop as well, that e.g., can be visualized by ultrasound.
 They are called antral follicles.

-Normally, only one follicle reaches fully maturity.
+Normally, only 1 follicle reaches full maturity.
 The remaining follicles gradually form back.
-The fully matured follicle has a size of about 2 cm.
-It reaches this size at about the 14th day after the cycle starts.
-The growing follicle exerts pressure on the environment and, thus, the case ruptures and the oocyte is released.
-In this phase, the fallopian tube has come in contact with the oocyte and is able to accommodate the released egg.
-From there, it is transported through the Fallopian tube to the uterus, where this process is supported by fine hairlike projections and muscles.
+The fully mature follicle has a size of about 2 cm.
+It reaches this size at about the 14th day of the cycle.
+The growing follicle exerts pressure on the environment causing the case to rupture and the oocyte to be released.
+In this phase, the fallopian tube meets the oocyte and can accommodate the released egg.
+From there, it is transported through the Fallopian tube to the uterus, where this process is supported by fine hair-like projections and muscles.

 The menstrual cycle and its follicle formation are hormonally controlled.
-Hormones influence each other at the level of midbrain (hypothalamus), pituitary gland (hypophysis) and ovary.
+Hormones influence each other at the level of the midbrain (hypothalamus), pituitary gland (hypophysis), and ovary.

 The gonadotropin-releasing hormone (GnRH)

 The gonadotropin-releasing hormone (GnRH) is produced (synthesized) in the hypothalamus.
 GnRH is also known as neuro-secretion.
 Its function is to stimulate the release of further hormones.
 These hormones are called gonadotropins.
 GnRH is a peptide hormone, composed of 10 amino acids.
-GnRH is transported to the anterior pituitary via the portal system.
-Approximately every three hours GnRH is cyclically released.
-However underproduction can contribute to diseases.
+It is transported to the anterior pituitary via the portal system.
+Approx. every 3 hours GnRH is cyclically released.
+However, underproduction can contribute to diseases.
 One being, amenorrhea, in which the menstrual period doesn’t occur.